kishoreero/Proxy-testing-/README.md

 # Proxy-testing-
-Proxy testing using python request and threading
+Proxy testing using python requests and threading